 - 1. CA Certificate and key lifecycle events, including: - a.
 Key generation, backup, storage, recovery, archival, and destruction - b.
 Certificate requests, renewal, and re-key requests, and revocation; - c.
 Approval and rejection of certificate requests - d.
 Cryptographic device lifecycle management events; - e.
-Generation of Certificate Revocation Lists and OCSP entries: - f.
+Generation of Certificate Revocation Lists; - f.
+Signing of OCSP responses (as described in sections 4.9 and 4.10); - g.
 Introduction of new Certificate Profiles and retirement of existing Certificate Profiles. - 2.
 CA and Subscriber Certificate lifecycle management events, including: - a.
 Certificate requests, renewal, and re-key requests, and revocation; - b.
-All verification activities stipulated in the CABF Requirements, the DigiCert CP, and this CPS; - c.
+All verification activities stipulated in the various CAB Forum Requirements, the DigiCert CP, and this CPS; - c.
 Approval and rejection of certificate requests; - d.
-Issuance of Certificates; and - e.Generation of Certificate Revocation Lists and OCSPentries. - 3.
+Issuance of Certificates; and - e.
+Generation of Certificate Revocation Lists; - f.
+Signing of OCSP Responses (as described in section 4.9 and 4.10). - 3.
 Security events, including: - a.
 Successful and unsuccessful PKI system access attempts; - b.
 PKI and security system actions performed; - c.
 Security profile changes; - d.
 Installation, update and removal of software on a Certificate System; - e.
 System crashes, hardware failures, and other anomalies; - f.
-Firewall and router activities; and - g.Entries to and exits from the CAfacility.

-Log entries include the following elements:

-- 1. Date and time of record;
+Firewall and router activities; and - g.
+Entries to and exits from the CA facility. - 4.
+Log entries include the following elements: - a.
+Date and time of event;

-- 2. Identity of the person making the journal record; and

-- 3. Description of the record.
+- b.
+Identity of the person making the journal record; and - c.
+Description of the event.